stylekit/stylekit.github.io/_posts/_temp/_2017-02-03-Carthage-nested-frameworks.md

 ## Final note:

 Which workflow is better?
 The future is automated so go with option 1.
-Also you need something that can work in a CI environment. 👉 The optional workflows are written down in order to justify the extra contextual files one has to place in sub dependencies. 👈
+Also you need something that can work in a CI environment.
+The first workflow has a bit more bloat attached and carthage could have avoided this by allowing order take priority when building.
+(Feature request!!!) 👉 The optional workflows are written down in order to justify the extra contextual files one has to place in sub dependencies. 👈